EcdysisFoundation/metaformer_ecdysis/ecdysis.md

 metaformer` inside the shell. `conda run -n metaformer <command>` can be used to run a command inside the environment without changing the base environment.

+The metaformer environment is the one that currently works.
+As far as I can tell, at present the metaformer-amp environment contains package versions that do not work with the model.
+Attempting to use Nano in the metaformer environment results in a segmentation fault, so I've been using vim.

 ## Dataset generation

+Test and training CSV files are generated on ecdysis01 in `/srv/bugbox3/bugbox3/core/management/commands/create_test_csv.py` with Django queries.

+To create the file, run `sudo docker compose -f local.yml run --rm django python manage.py create_test_csv` from the bugbox root directory.
+An scp command can be used to copy the file from `/srv/bugbox3/bugbox3/core/management/commands/testing_data` in ecdysis01 into `testing_data/` in the MetaFormer root directory on ecdysis02.

 To generate a dataset ready for model training execute `python -m dataset_generation`.
 Use the option `-h` to see all options available.
 The parameters to set the connection to the remote server should be inside `connection.py` in the `dataset_generation` directory.

 ### Scripts and modules
-#### `db.py`
+#### `data.py`
-Contains a custom class to interact with BugBox's database.
+Contains a custom class to interact with the csv file generated from BugBox's database.

 #### `queries.py`
 Contains useful sql queries to extract data from BugBox's database.
+No longer used and could be deleted.

 #### `generate_tree.py`